caraya/vtt-demos/video_captioning.md

 The working example is located at <http://labs.rivendellweb.net/captions/>

 The same example without polyfill support and supporting captions in English and Spanish with the English caption being the default.
+The default attribute will also display the captions automatically

 <pre><code>&lt;!DOCTYPE html&gt;
 &lt;html&gt;